Morocco Travel blog

 Morocco Travel Blog Information

-There are many information that should be known about Morocco, including the following: Rabat is the capital of the Kingdom of Morocco.
-Most of the inhabitants of Morocco speak Arabic, which is the official language in the country, and they use the French language, and it is considered the second language in the country, in addition to the presence of other dialects used within the Kingdom, such as: Spanish, Berber and English in some regions.-The area of the Kingdom of Morocco is 446,550 square kilometers.-According to 2017 statistics, the population reaches approximately 33,986,655 people.
+There is much information that should be known about Morocco, including the following: Rabat is the capital of the Kingdom of Morocco.
+Most of the inhabitants of Morocco speak Arabic, which is the official language in the country, and they use the French language, and it is considered the second language in the country, in addition to the presence of other dialects used within the Kingdom, such as Spanish, Berber, and English in some regions.-The area of the Kingdom of Morocco is 446,550 square kilometers.-According to 2017 statistics, the population reaches approximately 33,986,655 people.
 The Moulouya River is one of the important sources of water in Morocco, its source is the Atlas Mountains, and it flows in the Mediterranean Sea.

 Morocco Travel blog Pictures

 Morocco is a great place for a photographer to see, a pure party of color, and a variety of incalculable landscapes that make you feel in a different country every day.
 On the same trip, you can find yourself photographing its virgin beaches, the Roman archaeological remains in Voulibilis, the white snowy peaks of the Atlas, palm groves of an intense green dotted by its red adobe kasbahs, the charming Chefchaouen dyed in indigo, Marrakech is known as ” The red city ”, the intense orange of the desert dunes where its men in blue (Berbers) live, or simply observe and capture with your camera how all those colors mix and to coexist to attest to the way of being and feeling of its inhabitants in the tanners’ square in Fez.
 Photographing Morocco is easy and also to write a Morocco Travel Blog, wherever you look there is a source of inspiration.

 tourism in Morocco Travel Blog

 Tourism in Morocco plays an important role in the economy of Morocco, due to the stability it has enjoyed in comparison with other neighboring countries in North Africa.
 The Moroccan government established the first Ministry of Tourism in 1985.
-Tourism in Morocco is the core nucleus of the services sector in Morocco, which has a road network And Sakakia, with a length of 59,474 km and 1,813 km, and there are the most important international airports in each of: Casablanca, Rabat, Agadir, Fez, Marrakesh, Tangier, Jeddah, Laayoune, Nador, Errachidia and Dakhla.
-The most important ports are located in Casablanca, Mohammedia, Kenitra, Tangier, Dakhla, Nador and Agadir.
+Tourism in Morocco is the core nucleus of the services sector in Morocco, which has a road network And Sakakia, with a length of 59,474 km and 1,813 km, and there are the most important international airports in each of Casablanca, Rabat, Agadir, Fez, Marrakesh, Tangier, Jeddah, Laayoune, Nador, Errachidia and Dakhla.
+The most important ports are located in Casablanca, Mohammedia, Kenitra, Tangier, Dakhla, Nador, and Agadir.
 The Ministry of Tourism, Air Transport, Handicraft, and the Social Economy oversees the tourism sector in Morocco. keep reading our Morocco Travel Blog

-Morocco is a country loved by tourists due to its many advantages, as it is a country of nature and unique landscape tourism, located on two seafronts of the Mediterranean basin and the Atlantic Ocean, and is blessed with diversity in the climate and the diversity of its terrain, it has many charming long beaches and Fishing ports, oases, Khasis and the magnificent Atlas Mountains, all of which give tourists the possibility of enjoyment, recreation, entertainment and holiday tourism, in addition to that, Morocco enjoys the beautiful and wonderful Islamic architecture that is represented in its walls, palaces and mosques that will take you to Moroccan history.
+Morocco is a country loved by tourists due to its many advantages, as it is a country of nature and unique landscape tourism, located on two seafronts of the Mediterranean basin and the Atlantic Ocean, and is blessed with diversity in the climate and the diversity of its terrain, it has many charming long beaches and Fishing ports, oases, Khasis and the magnificent Atlas Mountains, all of which give tourists the possibility of enjoyment, recreation, entertainment, and holiday tourism, in addition to that, Morocco enjoys the beautiful and wonderful Islamic architecture that is represented in its walls, palaces, and mosques that will take you to Moroccan history.
 Islamic.
 This is what made Morocco one of the most attractive countries for tourists in Africa and also for Morocco Travel bloggers.

 The spring season, which extends from March to May, is the best and most appropriate time to visit Morocco so that this period is characterized by its moderate and beautiful weather, and Morocco knows calm rains and warm weather and is comfortable for tourism and enjoys its beauty, during this period you can visit all the cities of Morocco from the north To the south, especially in the month of May, which gives you the freedom to choose the region you want to spend the vacation.